masc-ucsc/docs/docs/pyrope/08-memories.md

 The async memories behave like tuples/arrays but there is a small difference, the persistence of state between clock cycles.
-To be persistent across clock cycles, this is achieved with a `reg` declaration.
-When a variable is declared with `var` the contents are lost at the end of the cycle, when declared with `reg` the contents are preserved across cycles.
+To be persistent across clock cycles, this is achieved with a `:reg` declaration.
+When a variable is declared with `var` the contents are lost at the end of the cycle, when declared with `:reg` the contents are preserved across cycles.

 In most cases, the arrays and async memories can be inferred automatically.
 The